I do hope you read that in an evil, ominous voice as I had intended. It makes it sound much more interesting than it actually is.

 For transparency, below are the companies I am currently working with.
 While I will not disclose the numbers associated with some of these agreements.
 I'll do my best to explain how they work.

 If I link to a product in Amazon I can get anywhere from a 1% to a 10% cut.
 This depends largely on the category of item being advertised and which country's Amazon I am advertising.
 For example Amazon UK would give me 10% from anything apparel related, and 1% from a smartphone sale.
-There is a lot of middle ground but most of the things I recommend are categorised as miscellaneous and will generate a 3% commission.
+There is a lot of middle ground but most of the things I generally recommend are categorised as miscellaneous and will generate a 3% commission.

 This is the fun bit.
 If you click on my affiliate link and don't buy the item I have listed, however you end up buying something else instead.
 I will get a commission from that sale for directing you to Amazon.
 For example, I once got £60 commission because someone decided to buy a laptop after clicking my link!
+Other examples have been toilet roll, hard drives and pet food.

 While I do not use a dovetail guide for my work, I recognise that this is a very useful tool for getting instant results as a beginner.
 I wish I could have owned one when I was starting off!
 There are many things I do like about this guide and a couple of things I don't like about it.
 All of which are disclosed in this video.
 If any sales are generated through my affiliate link in the description, I will get a commission.

 As for Lie-Nielsen vs. Veritas, I couldn't tie myself to either of them.
 Simply because I prefer using Lie-Nielsen bench planes over Veritas Bench planes.
 Although I prefer using Veritas joinery planes over Lie-Nielsen joinery planes.
+In the past, I have demonstrated on behalf of Veritas at the North of England Woodworking Show but would not hesitate to do the same for Lie-Nielsen.
+Both companies make incredible products that I have no problem with promoting.
+However I am always transparent in my recommendations and will say when I prefer using another tool.

 As for Benchcrafted.
 I'm confident my Roubo Workbench series as well as my Benchcrafted Review video has generated many sales of vice hardware.
 However I do not have any agreement with Benchcrafted or their suppliers.
 So on that note, tell them I sent you!